 Of course, this doesn’t mean you should trade in your local number for a toll-free line.
 Using only an 800 number can hurt your local SEO results, but just focusing on a local audience can knock you down a few pages in search results—especially if you live in a large city.
 So what should you do?

 - Check your NAP.
 The easiest way to protect your local search results listing is to make sure that your name, address, and phone number (NAP) are consistent everywhere they appear online.
 (Note: free services such as Yext can help you make sure your listings are consistent across the board.)
-Listing all of your different toll-free phone numbers will confuse Google’s algorithms, negatively impacting your SEO.
+Listing all of your different toll-free phone numbers will confuse Google’s algorithms, negatively impacting your law firm's SEO.
 While you should include a trackable toll-free number with each marketing campaign, the toll-free number should never be listed as part of your local office information.

 - Optimize locally.
 Your online presence will be much stronger if you have a local phone number (and geo-specific keywords that easily point users to your location), but augment your local presence with call tracking.
 Your content should have the right blend of engaging content and keywords, as well as a consistent, site-wide footer with your local phone number and address.
 This helps tag each page of your site with consistent NAP information, reinforcing your local presence in Google results.